MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

 ---
-title: "Tutorial: Manage users and roles"
+title: "Tutorial: Manage privileges in a non-production cluster"
 description: "Add users, create roles, and assign privileges in Materialize"
 menu:
   main: